Skip to Main Content

 The easiest way to redeem rewards is in the form of a statement credit or direct deposit.
 Other redemption options include shopping with points on Amazon, purchasing gift cards and booking travel through Chase Ultimate Rewards.

-As with Chase Ink Business Unlimited, Freedom Unlimited earns rewards in the form of Ultimate Rewards points, so you can combine this card with others in the Ultimate Rewards family to maximize your earning and redemption values.
+As with the Chase Ink Business Unlimited, the Freedom Unlimited card earns rewards in the form of Ultimate Rewards points, so you can combine this card with others in the Ultimate Rewards family to maximize your earning and redemption values.

 Recommended credit score